-‘From Not To Hot Family Crisis’ Teaser: Mama June Shannon Reveals New Job Delivering Airport Luggage
+‘From Not To Hot: Family Crisis’ Teaser: Mama June Shannon Reveals New Job Delivering Airport Luggage

-Mama June Shannon, star of WeTV’s From Not To Hot: Family Crisis revealed she had a new job during her first real on-camera appearance of the show’s current season.
+Mama June Shannon, star of WeTV’s From Not to Hot: Family Crisis, revealed she had a new job during her first real on-camera appearance of the show’s current season.
 This will be seen during tonight’s episode.
 The surprising appearance by June occurred during a season where she had appeared to remove herself from any day-to-day interaction with her family.
 This included daughters Lauryn “Pumpkin” Shannon and Alana “Honey Boo Boo” Thompson as well as sister Doe Doe.

 In a new video clip posted by the series, June got into a car with two members of the show’s production staff.
-They asked her how she and Geno Doak, her longtime boyfriend were.
+They asked her how she and Geno Doak, her longtime boyfriend, were.
 June revealed they were employed.

 June sat in the front seat of the vehicle and revealed that she had worked “a little bit” that day after one of the production personnel stated she heard June was delivering luggage from airports during the overnight hours.